harmonysoft-tech/custom-gradle-dist-gradle-plugin/README.md

     }
     ```

-    Note that text processing might be nested, i.e. files from *src/main/resources/include* might refer to another files from the same directory through the `$file-name$` syntax.
+    Note that text processing might be nested, i.e. files from `src/main/resources/include` might refer to another files from the same directory through the `$file-name$` syntax.

-    There is an alternative setup where we want to produce more than one Gradle wrapper distribution (e.g. '*android*' and '*server*').
-In this situation corresponding directories should be done in the *src/main/resources/init.d*:
+    There is an alternative setup where we want to produce more than one Gradle wrapper distribution (e.g. `android` and `server`).
+In this situation corresponding directories should be created in the `src/main/resources/init.d`:
     ```
     src
      |__ main
          |__ resources
                  |__ init.d
-                       |__ library
+                       |__ android
                        |      |__ android-setup.gradle
                        |
                        |__ server